AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

-Email Feedback Service (EFS)

-Email Feedback Service (EFS) is a scalable service which captures feedback from the Enhanced MTA directly, thus improving reporting accuracy.
+**Email Feedback Service (EFS)** is a scalable service which captures feedback from the Enhanced MTA directly, thus improving reporting accuracy.
 This capability is released as a private beta and will be progressively available to all customers in future releases.

 * All categories of feedback are now captured for complete and precise reporting.
 * Calculation of the Delivered indicator is now based on real-time feedback from the Enhanced MTA for improved accuracy and reactivity.